Short Synchronizing Words for Random Automata: Proof of Lemma

 To prove it for (b), define $Y_1$ to be the vertices $y$ such that $\arrows{y}{0}{w_1}{v_1}{0}$ and $\arrows{v_2}{s_2}{w_3}{y}{r_1}$ with threads of length at most $\ell$, and $Y_2$ to be the vertices $y$ such that $\arrows{y}{0}{w_2}{v_2}{0}$ and $\arrows{v_1}{s_1}{w_3}{y}{r_2}$ with threads of length at most $\ell$.
 With these new definitions, the proof of (a) can be followed verbatim, replacing the use of Lemma~\ref{lemma:fir_cherry} by Lemma~\ref{lemma:sec_cherry} instead.

 The proof for (d) is again similar.
-Define $Y_1$ as in case (b) and $Y_2$ as in case (a), and use both Lemma~\ref{lemma:sec_cherry} and Lemma~\ref{lemma:fir_cherry} (respectively in the part of the proof that deals with the vertex $u_1$, and with the vertex $u_2$). \end{itemize} \end{proof}
+Define $Y_1$ as in case (b) and $Y_2$ as in case (a), and use both Lemma~\ref{lemma:sec_cherry} and Lemma~\ref{lemma:fir_cherry} (respectively in the part of the proof that deals with the vertex $u_1$, and with the vertex $u_2$).
+In the particular case that $[\thread{u_1}{0}{w_1}]$ has length $k$, we need to use the second part of Lemma~\ref{lemma:sec_cherry}.
+The rest of the proof is identical. \end{itemize} \end{proof}